Prior to applying:

 · Insure they meet all eligibility requirements including course pre-requisites and minimum gpa where applicable.

 Please Note: Students may not participate on off-campus programs in sequential semesters.
-For a variety of reason, they must return to campus for at least one semester between off-campus study programs.
+For a variety of reasons, they must return to campus for at least one semester between off-campus study programs.
+Students seeking to participate on a second off-campus program must have an especially strong academic rationale for doing so.
+Among equally-qualified applicants, preference is normally given to those who have not had prior off-campus study experience over those who have studied off-campus previously, and to those who are more advanced in their studies and will not have future opportunities for off-campus study.
 Students may not participate on more than two off-campus programs during their time at St. Lawrence, excluding short-term programs.

 The Application Process:

 • Applications are available on the CIIS Website

 • Applications should demonstrate academic rationale for participation in a particular program, as well as maturity, responsibility, and cultural sensitivity.
 Complete applications include two faculty recommendations and one recommendation from a member of the St. Lawrence community who know the student from a context other than that of the classroom.
 For example, this may be a coach, a work supervisor, an FYP advisor, etc.